cman131/devcycle-server/README.md

  * Change "SERVER_NAME" to match your server's name ex: `devcycle`
  * Change "SERVER_ADDRESS" to match your domain ex: `devcycle.se.rit.edu`
  * Change "SERVER_EMAIL_ADDRESS" to match your email address ex: `pandaman@example.com`
+ * Change "DEBUG" to `True` if you are *not* in production
+ * Change "TIME_ZONE" to match the timezone of the server in “tz database” format (e.g. ‘America/New_York’)
+ * Change "DEFAULT_MAP_LAT" and "DEFAULT_MAP_LON" to match the latitude and longitude, respectively, that maps in the dashboard should default to.
+ * Change "MAP_TILE_SERVER" to match the hostname of the server to retrieve map tiles from (currently configured to use MapQuest's free OSM tile server)

 7. Create and Change the application settings: